|MEETING PLACE:||The OARS Warehouse, 2540 S HWY 191, Moab, Utah|

-Beer is available in grocery stores.
+Beer is available in grocery stores and gas stations.
 For wine and liquor, you will need to go to the Utah State Liquor Store.
 The hours are 11:00 AM to 7:00 PM year-round.
-They are closed on Sundays and holidays, including Pioneer Day (June 24).
+They are closed on Sundays and holidays, including Pioneer Day (July 24).
+Full strength beer and some liquor can be purchased at Moab Brewery and Distillery outside of liquor store hours.
 You may check their website for further information and to see what beverages are available: abc.utah.gov/stores/.

 We are obligated to adhere to the regulations established by the managing agency with jurisdiction over the area in which our trip operates.
 Use of marijuana on federal lands, whether it be medicinal or recreational, is illegal and therefore we ask that you refrain from bringing it with you on your OARS trip.

 We carry sufficient drinking water along with us to provide for your needs throughout the trip.
-Water jugs are accessible in camp, at lunch time and before hikes for filling personal water bottles.
+Water jugs are accessible on the boats, in camp, at lunch and before hikes for filling personal water bottles.
 In some cases, we will re-supply water jugs with water filtered through a purification system we provide.
 (No iodine is used in the purification process.)

 Hiking / Side Creek Exploration